 Yes, you can bet with Caesars sportsbook online in New Jersey or visit one of its retail locations.
 Caesars accepted the first in-person sports wagers in the Garden State.

-Yes, you can play with TwinSpires in New Jersey.
-However, the operator is closing its sports betting product soon.
+No, you cannot play with TwinSpires in New Jersey.